news

 While the DISM tool deals with core system files and the WinSxS folder we mentioned above, there is another tool called SFC (System File Checker) that checks and automatically repairs corrupt or missing files to ensure the Windows environment’s safety.
 When the tool finds a modified file due to a virus, incorrect update, or any other reason, it replaces it with the healthy or original file to restore everything to its previous state.
 Executing this command is very simple, after opening the Command Prompt, type [SFC /scannow] and press Enter, wait for the tool to start the scanning process, and once it finishes, you will see one of the three messages:

-“Windows Resource Protection did not find any integrity
+First: “Windows Resource Protection did not find any integrity

-violations,” indicating that no damaged file was found, and your system is working properly.
+violations,” indicating that no damaged file was found, and your system is working properly.- Second: “Windows Resource Protection could not perform the requested

 operation,” meaning you may need to reuse the tool, but in

-• Third: “Windows Resource Protection found corrupt files and
+safe mode. - Third: “Windows Resource Protection found corrupt files and

 successfully repaired them,” indicating that your system had a problem, but the tool